 The default approach is to negotiate: clients will attempt Kerberos authentication first, but if that fails then they’ll fall back to the NTLM family.

 You can configure which of the older protocols you want to use, either via the LMCompatibilityLevel registry value or the Network security: LAN Manager authentication level Group Policy setting.
+It’s worth reading the Microsoft web page for more details, but here’s a quick summary:

 The default behaviour varies.
 It’s worth noting that the Group Policy editor disagrees with the Microsoft website (link above); the GP editor says that the default behaviour is “Send NTLMv2 response only” for clients and servers, whereas the website says that this only applies to servers and the setting is undefined for clients.
 I don’t know which of those is correct.
 Also, if you’ve got any XP/2003 machines around (which have been unsupported for several years!), they will have different settings to a more modern OS.
 So, the safest approach is to define this setting explicitly yourself, then you can make an informed choice about which protocols your devices/applications need to use.